Lithia Springs Creek: History

 According to an article by Don Steese in The Daily Item, Lithia Springs Creek may have been stocked for a short time by the Pennsylvania Fish and Boat Commission in the late 1960s and early 1970s.

 A dam was constructed on Lithia Springs Creek in 1960 for the purpose serving as a water supply.
 The dam was made of concrete and was 5 ft tall.
 However, it was torn down due to economic and safety concerns.
 The water quality of the creek was improved as a result.

 Lithia Springs Creek was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1179453.

 A prestressed box beam bridge was built over Lithia Springs Creek in 1991.
 It is 47.9 ft long and carries Point Township Road T-702.
 There was historically a building belonging to a water company on the creek.
 However, it is no longer standing.
 The construction of a sewage treatment plant on the creek was proposed in the 1960s.

 Biology

 Wild trout naturally reproduce in Lithia Springs Creek between its upper reaches and the bridge that carries US Route 11 over the creek.
 The trout inhabit a total of 1.79 mi of the creek.
 It is on the Pennsylvania Fish and Boat Commission's list of wild trout streams.
 The creek is considered to be a Coldwater Fishery and a Migratory Fishery.
-It is described as "nice little trout stream" by Don Steese in an article in The Daily Item.
+It is described as a "nice little trout stream" by Don Steese in an article in The Daily Item.
 Small shiners and creek chubs have historically been observed and caught in it.